 A major new study looking at the catalysing role of workers' inquiries in the rebirth of a global labour movement from below

 By engaging in what Karl Marx called a workers' inquiry, workers and militant co-researchers are studying their working conditions, the technical composition of capital, and how to recompose their own power in order to devise new tactics, strategies, organisational forms and objectives.
-These workers' inquiries, from call centre workers to platform, trucking, cleaning, logistics, mining, auto factories, teachers, and adjunct professors, are re-energising unions, bypassing unions altogether or innovating new forms of workers' organisations.
+These workers' inquiries, from call centre workers to teachers, and adjunct professors, are re-energising unions, bypassing unions altogether or innovating new forms of workers' organisations.

 In one of the first major studies to critically assess this new cycle of global working class struggle, Robert Ovetz collects together case studies from over a dozen contributors, looking at workers' movements in China, Mexico, the US, South Africa, Turkey, Argentina, Italy, India and the UK.
 The book reveals how these new forms of struggle are no longer limited to single sectors of the economy or contained by state borders, but are circulating internationally and disrupting the global capitalist system as they do.

 Robert Ovetz is a Lecturer in Political Science at San José State University (US).
 He is the author of When Workers Shot Back: Class Conflict from 1877 to 1921 (Brill, 2018 and Haymarket 2019) and a member of the editorial board of the Journal of Labor and Society.

 'Incisively examines the most recent and compelling examples of workers' autonomous resistance to the modern precarious workplace.
 Ovetz's invaluable collection applies workers' inquiry to contemporary practice.
-Essential reading for students of contemporary labor activism' - Immanuel Ness, author of 'Southern Insurgency: The Coming of the Global Working Class'
+Essential reading for students of contemporary labor activism.'- Immanuel Ness, author of 'Southern Insurgency: The Coming of the Global Working Class' (Pluto, 2015)

 Introduction - Robert Ovetz

 1. Camioneros: The Argentine Truckers’ Union that Can Paralyze the Country - Dario Bursztyn

-2. When Local Class Unionism Meets International Solidarity: A Case of Union Revitalization in Turkey - Alpkan Birelma
+2. When Class Unionism Leads to Working-Class Recomposition: The Case of TÜMTİS in Turkey - Alpkan Birelma

 3. Resisting Sexism and Racism in Italian Logistics Worker Organizing - Anna Curcio